dereneaton/ipyrad/docs/pedicularis_cli.rst

 Empirical example (*Pedicularis*) - CLI
 ========================================
-This tutorial is a bit less didactic and meant more to show an example of expected run times and statistics for an empirical assembly.
-The data set is composed of single-end reads for a RAD-seq library prepared with the PstI enzyme for 13 individuals from the *Cyathophora* clade of the angiosperm genus *Pedicularis*, originally published by **Eaton and Ree (2013)** (:ref:`link to open access article
+This tutorial is a bit less didactic and more of an example from which you can gain an expectation for run times and statistics from an empirical assembly.
-<eaton_and_ree>`).
+The data set is composed of single-end reads for a RAD-seq library prepared with the PstI enzyme for 13 individuals from the *Cyathophora* clade of the angiosperm genus *Pedicularis*, originally published by **Eaton and Ree (2013)** (:ref:`link to open access article <eaton_and_ree>`).

 Download the fastQ files
 ~~~~~~~~~~~~~~~~~~~~~~~~